OregonStateMarsRover/RoverFirmware/bogie/BUGS.md

 --------------------
 * Bogie controller address is hard-coded as a macro in BogieController.c.
 There should be a non-volatile way of setting the address of each bogie controller so code doesn't have to be customized for each one.
 * Packet building for sending over the serial protocol needs to be fixed
-* Bogie controllers aren't handling packets correctly when received immidiately after one to a different address.
-This appears to be an issue with dropping packets - the USART Sends are taking too much time, and so the USART Receive interrupts can't copy the bytes over in time.

 TO BE TESTED:
 -------------------